Top 12 Renaissance Masterpieces

 Albrecht Dürer displayed his artistic acumen from an extremely young age, completing some of his first sketches and engravings at only eight years old.
 But it is this masterpiece that truly stands out against any other self-portrait that had been painted to date.

-The emotional intensity, realistic detail and sombre colours of the work entrance the audience, as Dürer fixes us with an undaunted stare.
+The emotional intensity, realistic detail, and somber colors of the work entrance the audience, as Dürer fixes us with an undaunted stare.
 It is impossible not to notice his resemblance to Christ in this painting, which again suggests a shift in the relationship between religion and art.
 In this way, Dürer’s portrait could be said to represent Humanism, a movement that played a key role in the changing landscape of Renaissance Europe.

 1. Leonardo da Vinci, Mona Lisa

-In 1962, insurance for Leonardo da Vinci’s masterpiece was valued at the record-breaking $100 million, demonstrating its near priceless value.
+In 1962, insurance for Leonardo da Vinci’s masterpiece was valued at a record-breaking $100 million, demonstrating its near-priceless value.

 Author Image